by Matt Slick

 Remember, God is condescending to speak into our time and in our words.
 He is, so to speak, stepping from eternity into time, addressing time-bound creatures who cannot see the future and who cannot see the ramifications of God's interactions with them as God does.
 So, instead of God telling people what will be (thereby thwarting the very impetuous of repentance and intercession brought on by God's "complaining"), God speaks in human terms, in the human condition, from the perspective of time and the reality of Him interacting with them there.

-Also, God "complains" so that people will respond and so that His will can be accomplished in their repentance and change.
-If He didn't "complain," then they wouldn't respond, and God's plan wouldn't occur.
+Also, God "complains" so that people will respond, so that His will can be accomplished in their repentance and change.
+If He didn't "complain" then they wouldn't respond, and God's plan wouldn't occur.
 Instead of snapping His cosmic fingers and making things happen without people, God often uses people, instructs them, interacts with them, and sometimes He does it all through comments that are amazingly human in appearance.